 Click here to read more about the Link Up project.

-This World AIDS Day (1 December 2013) we are highlighting the urgent need to prioritise and involve young people in efforts to tackle HIV.
+Through our Link Up project we are highlighting the urgent need to prioritise and involve young people in efforts to tackle HIV.

 Young people account for 40% of all new HIV infections.
 Each day,